 The year is 1983.
 Twice in the space of an hour, a jet-powered car streaks across the Black Rock Desert in Nevada, a plume of dust streaking behind it.
 The land-speed record (633.47 mph) set on that day by the Thrust2 and its driver, Scottish entrepreneur Richard Noble, stood for over a decade.

 Now, he’s back.
 Though a little long in the tooth to be doing the driving himself, Noble is at the head of a team of 70, all of whom are focussed on perfecting the new, 69 million dollar Bloodhound SSC project.

 This monster makes his original Thrust2 seem like a horse-drawn carriage as compared to the sheer power and longevity of a Volkswagen Beetle.
 The Bloodhound is not only equipped with a jet engine, but it also features a hybrid liquid/solid rocket that will boost it forward with 27,000 pounds of thrust.
 All in the pursuit of reaching a top speed of 1,000 mph.
-Who knows how far the thing could go if you pointed it at the sky?
+Who knows how far the thing could go if you pointed it

 With that much power behind it, it’d be tempting just to find a flat patch of land and press the “go” button, but the testing process is, of course, much more rigorous.
 Starting in May of next year, the Bloodhound will slowly be taken through its paces, pushing the speed higher and higher with every excursion.